jasonjiajs/conference_call_code/01_download_data/readme.md

 - Combine xls files with combine_xls_files.py to get xls_combined.xlsx (and xls_combined.csv).

-  - If you want to combine the xls_combined files from different pulls, use combine_xls_combined_from_multiple_data_pulls.ipynb.
+  - If you want to combine the xls_combined files from different pulls, use combine_xls_combined_from_multiple_data_pulls.py.

 - Scroll through the rows of xls_combined.xlsx, and check for any entries with "The application encountered an internal error.
 Research: Unknown error".
 These happen when the xls file is not downloaded correctly, so find the corrupted xls file and redownload it from Thomson One.